Additional information

 The day before the duel, Lyon agreed to apologize for assaulting Wilson if the latter would acknowledge that the letter he had sent from Bytown (Ottawa) was not intended to denigrate Lyon’s character.
 But on the morning of the duel, Lyon reneged on his promise.
 Why?
 The belief is that Lyon’s Second, Henry Lelievre, convinced him to meet Wilson on the Field of Honour.
 But is that what really happened?
 The answer lies within.

-Author’s other title:
+Author’s other titles:

 McNab